Spreading of Correlations and Entanglement in the Long-Range Transverse Ising Chain

-In the local regime ($\alpha > 2$) we find that $\langle \hat{S}^z_{\tilde{R}}(t) \rangle$ propagates ballistically.
+In the local regime (\(\alpha > 2\)) we find that \(\langle \hat{S}^z_{\tilde{R}}(t) \rangle\) propagates ballistically.
 Both this property and the SE velocity extracted from the TDVP calculations are in good agreement with the LSWT analysis, see Fig.~\ref{fig:numerics2}(c).
 Note that in this regime, we do not observe maxima propagating at a different velocity.
 This is also consistent with the LSWT analysis.
-In the local regime, the quantity $\langle \hat{S}^z_{R}(t) \rangle$ is the sum of several contributions, each with a twofold structure but that are in phase quadrature and cancel each other.
+In the local regime, the quantity \(\langle \hat{S}^z_{R}(t) \rangle\) is the sum of several contributions, each with a twofold structure but that are in phase quadrature and cancel each other.
 A similar effect has been found for density correlations deep in the Mott insulator phase of the Bose-Hubbard model~\cite{despres2019,note:SupplMat}.

-\lettersection{Entanglement entropy} We finally study the spreading of quantum information after a local quench.
+\lettersection{Entanglement entropy} We finally study the spreading of quantum information after the same local quench.
 It may be measured via the R\'enyi entropies of the reduced density matrix of a block,

-with $n > 0$ and \(\hat{\rho}(R,t) = \hat{\rho}_A = \tr_{B}(\ketbra{\Psi(t)}) \) the reduced density matrix at time \(t\) of the subsystem \(A = [R, R+1,\ldots,N/2]\).
+with \(n > 0\) and \(\hat{\rho}(R,t) = \hat{\rho}_A = \tr_{B}(\ketbra{\Psi(t)}) \) the reduced density matrix at time \(t\) of the subsystem \(A = [R, R+1,\ldots,N/2]\).
 The position \(R\) is measured from the flipped central spin and \(B\) denotes the complementary subsystem, see Inset in Fig.~\ref{fig:numerics3}(a).